-Carbon Emissions Performance for 2020
+Carbon Emissions Performance

 TOTAL CARBON EMISSIONS FROM CDL’S OPERATIONS IN SINGAPORE (Tonnes CO2e)

-|•||Scope 1 includes direct emissions from fuel used in power generators, petrol for company vehicles, loss of refrigerant in air-conditioning systems, loss of insulating and arc quenching media in switchgear systems, and discharge of fire suppression agents.|
+|•||Scope 1 includes direct emissions from fuel used in power generators, petrol for company vehicles, loss of refrigerant in air-conditioning systems, loss of insulating and arc quenching media in switchgear systems and discharge of fire suppression agents.|

 |•||Scope 2 includes indirect emissions from purchased electricity consumed by the operational activities of CDL at both our corporate office and managed buildings.|

-|•||Scope 3 includes emissions arising from property development activities (fuel used in power generators, purchased electricity, electricity upstream emissions and transmission losses, and water usage), and other indirect emissions from electricity upstream emissions and transmission losses, local and international courier services, employee commute, business air travel (excluding the influence of radiative forcing) and hotel accommodations, and water supply and wastewater treatment at the corporate office and managed buildings.|
+|•||Scope 3 includes emissions arising from property development operational activities (e.g. fuel used in power generators and heavy vehicles, purchased electricity, electricity upstream emissions and transmission losses, and water usage), and other indirect emissions (e.g. electricity upstream emissions, distribution and transmission losses, local and international courier services, employee commute, business air travel (excluding the influence of radiative forcing) and hotel accommodations, water supply and wastewater treatment at corporate office and managed buildings).|

 CARBON EMISSIONS INTENSITY OF CDL’S OPERATIONS IN SINGAPORE (kg CO2e/m2)